Need to know

 Spa

-If it wasn't on a private island, the spoiling Six Senses Spa would be a destination in its own right.
+If it wasn't on a private island, the spoiling Soneva Soul Spa would be a destination in its own right.
 Treatments are high-touch, high-tech and hand-crafted to your needs.
 You can stick to the standard (but always blissful) western spa fare: detox and hot-stone massages, anti-aging facials and prettifying pedicures.
-Or, take it to the next level and experiment with Ayurvedic bodywork, a Marma massage to balance your chakras or a yoga class designed to detox your intestines.
+Or, take it to the next level and experiment with Ayurvedic bodywork, a Marma massage to balance your chakras or an aerial yoga class designed to increase flexibility from a height.

 Packing tips